 Featured Image VIA

-Blink 182 themselves seemed to have moved on with former Alkaline Trio guitarist Matt Skiba though, but Tom is still talking about aliens and being a bit of meff.
-He recently conducted an interview with the NME, where he talked about how he felt about everyone calling him crazy for hunting aliens, as well as why he thought Blink 182 would start an intergalactic war if it was played to aliens.
+Blink 182 themselves seemed to have moved on with former Alkaline Trio guitarist Matt Skiba though, but Tom is still talking about aliens and being a bit of a meff.
+He recently conducted an interview with the NME, where he talked about how he felt about everyone calling him crazy for hunting aliens, as well as why he thought Blink 182 would start an intergalactic war if it was played to extra terrestrials.

 Here are some of the best quotes: